Home » The Tests » Driving Test Booking

 • park in a bay – either driving in and reversing out or reversing in and driving out (the examiner will tell them which)

-• pull up on the right-hand side of the road, reverse for two car lengths and rejoin the traffic
+• Pull up on the right-hand side of the road, reverse for two car lengths and rejoin the traffic.

 The manoeuvre can be done during the independent driving part of the test.
 The ‘reverse around a corner’ and ‘turn-in-the-road’ manoeuvres will no longer be tested, but you should still teach them.
 The slow control and accuracy skills will transfer to learning the revised manoeuvres.